Surah 61

 10 O you who believe!
 Shall I lead you to a bargain that will save you from a grievous penalty?

-11 That you believe in Allah and his Messenger, and that you strive in the cause of Allah, with your property and your persons: that will be best for you, if you but knew!
+11 That you believe in God and his Messenger, and that you strive in the cause of God, with your property and your persons: that will be best for you, if you but knew!

 12 He will forgive you your sins, and admit you to gardens beneath which rivers flow, and to beautiful mansions in gardens of eternity: that is indeed the supreme achievement.

-13 And another thing which you love, help from Allah and a speedy victory.
+13 And another thing which you love, help from God and a speedy victory.
 So give the glad tidings to the believers.

 14 O you who believe!
-Be helpers of Allah.
-As said ‘Isa Ibn Maryam to the disciples, Who will be my helpers for Allah?
-Said the disciples, We are Allah’s helpers!
+Be helpers of God.
+As said ‘ISA Ibn Maryam to the disciples, Who will be my helpers for God?
+Said the disciples, We are God’s helpers!
 Then a portion of Bani-Israel believed, and a portion disbelieved: but we gave power to those who believed, against their enemies, and they became the ones that prevailed.

 Next Page

-[1] Or, whose name is Ahmad.
-The Arabic adjective ahmad, was not in use as a proper name until it later came to be used as a name for Prophet Muhammad (pbuh).
-If ahmad here is simply a descriptive adjective, the verse could refer to any messenger who came after ‘Isa Ibn Maryam.
+5. 61:6 whose name is praiseworthy, Or, whose name is Ahmad.
+The Arabic adjective ahmad, was not in use as a proper name until it later came to be used as a name for Prophet Muhammad.
+If ahmad here is simply a descriptive adjective, the verse could refer to any messenger who came after ‘ISA Ibn Maryam.
 The Injil nowhere predicts the coming of a messenger with the actual name Ahmad, but it does speak of a messenger who would be praiseworthy.
-In Galatians 1:22-24 we read of the messenger Paul (pbuh) where it says, “I was still unknown by face to the congregations of Judea which were in al-Masih, but they only heard: ‘He who once persecuted us now preaches the faith that he once tried to destroy.’
-And they praised Allah because of me.”
+In Galatians 1:22-24 we read of the Apostle Paul where it says, “I was still unknown by face to the congregations of Judea which were in AL-MASIH, but they only heard: ‘He who once persecuted us now preaches the faith that he once tried to destroy.’
+And they praised God because of me.” ↩︎